 There really isn’t too much to say about the hike itself – nothing spectacularly interesting happened along the way, nor were there any real challenges.
 It was all just about the changing views of the lake.

 And the views to the surrounding volcanoes, particularly Volcán Imbabura, and Volcán Cotocatchi, which towers above it.

 The name Laguna Cuicocha means “Lake of the Guinea Pig” in the Quechua language, possibly named after the shape of its largest island – Teodoro Wolf (the smaller island is called Yerovi).

 And although I didn’t see any guinea pigs, there were the last vestiges of what must have been an amazing bloom of flowers and orchids about a month before!

-All up, I took about 4.5 hours to walk around the rim, but that was with a couple of long stops to chat, and taking lots of photos.
+All up, I took about 4.5 hours to hike around the rim, but that was with a couple of long stops to chat, and taking lots of photos.
 For me, the first half (going anti-clockwise) was the most rewarding, as the last third basically tracked along a road.
 Though I admit there were great views across to Volcán Cotocatchi.

-I didn’t end up calling into the tourist enclave at the end, but my understanding is that the boat trips on the lake only cost a few dollars if you don’t want to hike.
+I didn’t end up calling into the tourist enclave at the end, but my understanding is that boat trips on the lake only cost a few dollars if you don’t want to hike.
 However, you would be missing out on the best part, as you really need the height that the rim provides to have the most spectacular vistas.